ycx12341/2D-sim-res/Simulation results of T98G glioma spheroid invasion/T98G glioma spheroid simulation results (error calibrated version)/README.md

 Folder **Run 1-3** contains the detailed code and the simulation output.

-Folder **CT run 2** contains the coverage test results on the final parameter samples from the run which was chosen as the final results..
+Folder **CT on run 2** contains the coverage test results on the final parameter samples from the run which was chosen as the final results..

 Folder **Average results** contains the post-processing of the final results for each run.